 There are different ways of, and approaches to, looking at artwork; the following '4R' approach is a useful one:

 REACT - this is your first reaction to the artwork (how do you feel about it?
 What does it remind you of?
 How do you 'relate' to it?).
 You might well see a piece of artArt refers to a diverse range of human intellectual and expressive activities and the outcomes of those activities.
-Within this context art is further defined... in a modern gallery and say 'my dog could do better than that!' which is a perfectly reasonable initial response, but you need to go further and ask yourself why the art object is in a gallery in the first place - are other people seeing something that you're missing?
+Within this context art is further defined as visual art and includes painting, drawing, sculpture, printmaking, photography and work made using digital media. in a modern gallery and say 'my dog could do better than that!' which is a perfectly reasonable initial response, but you need to go further and ask yourself why the art object is in a gallery in the first place - are other people seeing something that you're missing?
 Note down your first feelings and ideas about it.

 RESEARCH - This is an important second step, involving a systematic examination of the artwork in two stages - firstly of the artwork itself and then the circumstances surrounding its production.